cam1lle/pandas-challenge/README.md

-Background

-You are the new Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.

-District Summary
-Perform the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.

-Include the following:

-Total number of unique schools

-Total students

-Total budget

-Average math score

-Average reading score

-% passing math (the percentage of students who passed math)

-% passing reading (the percentage of students who passed reading)

-% overall passing (the percentage of students who passed math AND reading)

-School Summary
-Perform the necessary calculations and then create a DataFrame that summarizes key metrics about each school.

-Include the following:

-School name

-School type

-Total students

-Total school budget

-Per student budget

-Average math score

-Average reading score

-% passing math (the percentage of students who passed math)

-% passing reading (the percentage of students who passed reading)

-% overall passing (the percentage of students who passed math AND reading)

-Highest-Performing Schools (by % Overall Passing)
-Sort the schools by % Overall Passing in descending order and display the top 5 rows.

-Save the results in a DataFrame called "top_schools".

-Lowest-Performing Schools (by % Overall Passing)
-Sort the schools by % Overall Passing in ascending order and display the top 5 rows.

-Save the results in a DataFrame called "bottom_schools".

-Math Scores by Grade
-Perform the necessary calculations to create a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.

-Reading Scores by Grade
-Create a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.

-Scores by School Spending
-Create a table that breaks down school performance based on average spending ranges (per student).

-Use the code provided below to create four bins with reasonable cutoff values to group school spending.

-spending_bins = [0, 585, 630, 645, 680]
-labels = ["<$585", "$585-630", "$630-645", "$645-680"]
-Use pd.cut to categorize spending based on the bins.

-Use the following code to then calculate mean scores per spending range.

-spending_math_scores = school_spending_df.groupby(["Spending Ranges (Per Student)"]).mean()["Average Math Score"]
-spending_reading_scores = school_spending_df.groupby(["Spending Ranges (Per Student)"]).mean()["Average Reading Score"]
-spending_passing_math = school_spending_df.groupby(["Spending Ranges (Per Student)"]).mean()["% Passing Math"]
-spending_passing_reading = school_spending_df.groupby(["Spending Ranges (Per Student)"]).mean()["% Passing Reading"]
-overall_passing_spending = school_spending_df.groupby(["Spending Ranges (Per Student)"]).mean()["% Overall Passing"]
-Use the scores above to create a DataFrame called spending_summary.

-Include the following metrics in the table:

-Average math score

-Average reading score

-% passing math (the percentage of students who passed math)

-% passing reading (the percentage of students who passed reading)

-% overall passing (the percentage of students who passed math AND reading)

-Scores by School Size
-Use the following code to bin the per_school_summary.

-size_bins = [0, 1000, 2000, 5000]
-labels = ["Small (<1000)", "Medium (1000-2000)", "Large (2000-5000)"]
-Use pd.cut on the "Total Students" column of the per_school_summary DataFrame.

-Create a DataFrame called size_summary that breaks down school performance based on school size (small, medium, or large).

-Scores by School Type
-Use the per_school_summary DataFrame from the previous step to create a new DataFrame called type_summary.

-This new DataFrame should show school performance based on the "School Type".
+# School District Analysis with Pandas

+## Background
+As the Chief Data Scientist for your city's school district, you have been assigned the task of analyzing district-wide standardized test results.
+You have been provided with access to math and reading scores for every student, along with various information about the schools they attend.
+Your goal is to aggregate the data and identify trends in school performance to help the school board and mayor make strategic decisions regarding future budgets and priorities.

+## Repository Setup
+To set up the project repository, follow these steps:

+1. Create a new repository named "pandas-challenge" specifically for this project.
+2. Clone the repository to your local machine.
+3. Inside the local Git repository, create a folder named "PyCitySchools" for this assignment.
+4. Add your Jupyter Notebook file to the "PyCitySchools" folder.
+This notebook will serve as the main script for analysis.
+5. Push the changes to the remote repository on GitHub or GitLab.

+## Instructions
+Using the Pandas library and Jupyter Notebook, create a report that includes the following data.
+Your report should also include a written description of at least two observable trends based on the data.

+## District Summary
+Perform calculations to create a high-level snapshot of the district's key metrics.
+Create a DataFrame with the following information:

+* Total number of unique schools
+* Total number of students
+* Total budget
+* Average math score
+* Average reading score
+* Percentage of students passing math
+* Percentage of students passing reading
+* Overall passing rate (percentage of students passing both math and reading)

+## School Summary
+Perform calculations to create a DataFrame that summarizes key metrics for each school.
+Include the following information:

+* School name
+* School type
+* Total number of students
+* Total school budget
+* Budget per student
+* Average math score
+* Average reading score
+* Percentage of students passing math
+* Percentage of students passing reading
+* Overall passing rate (percentage of students passing both math and reading)

+## Highest-Performing Schools (by % Overall Passing)
+Sort the schools by the overall passing rate in descending order and display the top 5 performing schools in a DataFrame.

+## Lowest-Performing Schools (by % Overall Passing)
+Sort the schools by the overall passing rate in ascending order and display the bottom 5 performing schools in a DataFrame.

+## Math Scores by Grade
+Create a DataFrame that lists the average math score for students in each grade level (9th, 10th, 11th, 12th) at each school.

+## Reading Scores by Grade
+Create a DataFrame that lists the average reading score for students in each grade level (9th, 10th, 11th, 12th) at each school.

+## Scores by School Spending
+Create a table that breaks down school performance based on average spending ranges per student.
+Use the provided bins and labels to group schools.

+Calculate the following metrics for each spending range:

+* Average math score
+* Average reading score
+* Percentage of students passing math
+* Percentage of students passing reading
+* Overall passing rate (percentage of students passing both math and reading)

+## Scores by School Size
+Create a table that breaks down school performance based on school size.
+Use the provided bins and labels to group schools.

+Calculate the following metrics for each school size range:

+* Average math score
+* Average reading score
+* Percentage of students passing math
+* Percentage of students passing reading
+* Overall passing rate (percentage of students passing both math and reading)

+## Scores by School Type
+Create a table that breaks down school performance based on school type (charter vs. district).

+Calculate the following metrics for each school type:

+* Average math score
+* Average reading score
+* Percentage of students passing math
+* Percentage of students passing reading
+* Overall passing rate (percentage of students passing both math and reading)

+## Observable Trends
+Provide a written description of at least two observable trends based on the analysis of the school district data.

+Note: This README file provides an overview of the project and the actions taken.
+For more specific details, please refer to the project files and the Jupyter Notebook included in the shared link.